Frequently Asked Questions about the History Major and the Global History Major

 3. If I want to teach in elementary or secondary school, what do I have to do?
 To teach in elementary school or secondary school, you need to complete the Teacher Education (TE) curriculum.
-If you plan to teach in secondary school, you need to be a History Education major.
+If you plan to teach in secondary school, you need to be a History: Social Studies Education major.
 If you plan to teach in elementary school, you need to consult the advising office in the College of Education.
 For either elementary or secondary education, you need to be admitted to the College of Education.
-Two TE courses (TE 150 and TE 250) are available to students who have not yet been admitted to the College of Education; if you are not sure whether you want to teach, you may want to take one or more of the lower-level Teacher Education courses as a way of exploring the possibility; these are TE 101, TE 102, TE 150 and CEP 240.
+If you are not sure whether you want to teach, you may want to take one or more of the lower-level Teacher Education courses as a way of exploring the possibility; these are TE 101, TE 102, TE 150 and CEP 240.

 5. What is a seminar?
 A seminar is a course whose enrollment is deliberately kept small and which is taught in discussion format.
 Students do common reading and discuss it in class.
-Each student also does individualized research and writes a formal paper on it.
+Each student also does individualized research based on original sources and writes a formal paper on the results of the research.
 Students are usually also asked to report to the whole class about their individual work.
 It is usual in such courses that class participation counts for a good deal of the grade.
 HST 201 and all the courses numbered 48x are seminar courses, as are all graduate courses in History.
-These courses are limited in enrollment to twenty to twenty-three students.
-HST 201 (“Historical Methods and Skills”) is the only course required of all History majors.
+These courses are limited in enrollment to twenty students.
+HST 201 (“Historical Methods and Skills”) is the only course required of History majors of all sorts.
 It should be taken early in the student’s career and is a prerequisite for the 48x courses (“Seminar in . . .”), which are usually called “400-level studies courses.”
 It is possible to take any course numbered 48x more than once, provided that, the second time, the course is not being given by the same professor on the same topic.
 Students may not enroll for more than 12 credits in one HST 48x.
 With the permission of your adviser and of the professor teaching the course, it is possible for an undergraduate History major to take a graduate course.
 Graduate courses may be used to fulfill the requirement for 400-level studies courses.

 10. Can I specialize in the history of one area of the world?
 Not entirely.
-The major requires that you take at least 6 credits in each of three geographic areas of the world.
+The standard History major requires that you take at least 6 credits in each of three geographic areas of the world.
 This means that you may take at most 21-24 of the minimum 33-36 credits for the major in one geographic area.
-All additional credits above the minimum maybe taken on one area of the world.
+All additional credits above the minimum may be taken on one area of the world.
 The Global History major requires that you have a primary area of emphasis and a secondary area of emphasis.
 The primary area of emphasis requires at least three upper-level courses plus a senior seminar, a two-year competency in a foreign language relevant to the primary area of emphasis, and an area-studies minor relevant to the primary area of emphasis.
 The secondary area of emphasis requires at least two upper-level courses.

 13. May a course be used to fulfill more than one requirement?
 Yes.
 For example, a 400-level seminar may be used to fulfill the requirement for a seminar, the requirement for a course before or after 1800, and the requirement for a course in a geographic area.
 Almost all of our courses, in fact, fulfill not only a course-level requirement but also a chronological and a geographic-area requirement.
 It is, however, very unwise to attempt a senior seminar that studies an area of the world in which you do not have both some background and some interest.

 14. Is there a History Club?
 Yes!
 The History Club is open to all students, whatever their major.
 Announcements about meetings of the Club are announced on Professor Tabuteau’s listserv as well as on the Club’s own list.
 Learn more here!

 15. Is there an honor society in this major?
 The History honor society is Phi Alpha Theta.
 There is a chapter in the Department.
 Membership is by invitation only.
 You do not need to be a History major to be a member of Phi Alpha Theta, but you must have a certain number of credits in History at Michigan State and you must have a certain GPA in those courses.
-For further information, consult the Phi Alpha Theta faculty adviser, Professor Jane Vieth (firstname.lastname@example.org).
-In addition to the honor society, there is also an Honors Program and a new History Scholars program, both advised by Professor Conroy-Krutz.
+For further information, consult the Phi Alpha Theta faculty adviser, Emily Conroy-Krutz.
+In addition to the honor society, there is also an Honors Program and a History Scholars program, both advised by Professor Conroy-Krutz.

-16. When and how do I apply for graduation?
-You may apply for graduation either over the web or by going to the Registrar’s office and filling out a paper application.
-You should apply for graduation by the Friday of the first week of the term in which you expect to graduate, except that, if you expect to graduate at the end of the Summer term, you should apply the preceding Spring term.
-There is no commencement ceremony at the end of Summer term, so students who are expecting to graduate in August are allowed to “walk” at the May ceremony.
+18. When and how do I apply for graduation?
+Later applications are possible but, if you can, you should apply for graduation by the Friday of the first week of the term in which you expect to graduate, except that, if you expect to graduate at the end of the Summer term, you should apply the preceding Spring term.
+There is no commencement ceremony at the end of the Summer term, so students who are expecting to graduate in August are allowed to “walk” at the May ceremony.
 They are also allowed to “walk” at the following December’s ceremony, but almost all such students attend the May ceremony instead.
 Find more information here: https://reg.msu.edu/stuforms/gradapp/gradapp.aspx.